What is an E-Wallet?

 - MerchanTrade has multiple currency accounts while BigPay doesn’t.

-But first, let’s take a look at how BigPay works when you travel overseas:
+Let’s take a look at how BigPay works:

 Spending Overseas with BigPay

-Let’s assume you are traveling in the USA and charge your BigPay card to purchase a USD1 cookie at a cafe:
+Let’s assume you are traveling to the USA and charge your BigPay card to purchase a USD1 cookie at a cafe: